Bathrobe's Days of the Week in Chinese, Japanese & Vietnamese

 There's something friendly and familiar about the names of the days of the week in English and other Western European languages.
 Each has its quirks (the Romance languages use Roman gods, the Germanic languages use Germanic gods, Spanish and Italian use 'Sabbath' instead of 'Saturday') but with a bit of background they fall into an interesting but reassuring pattern.

 But this appearance is deceptive.
-A little delving reveals a much more complex picture that is every bit as fascinating as the languages of the West.
+A little delving reveals a complex picture that is every bit as fascinating as the familiar languages of the West.
 Ironically, Japanese and Vietnamese turn out to be more faithful to traditional Western concepts of the week than modern English is.

-To read on, go straight to Part 1 (Days of the Week in the West).
+To read on, go straight to Days of the Week in the West.
 To go to a specific section, click on the site map below.

 Detailed Site Map